abhigyansingh/AddressBook/README.md

 As a start the first frontend webapp would be titled "Electronic Home lease, agreement & maintenance system".

-## Steps to get working with node.js on local system
 ### SOFTWARE REQUIREMENTS:
 Database: MySQL, Mongo